thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 In my humble opinion, this the audience that needs to hear this.
 As opposed to agile, XP or software-crafts conferences where I have the impression to preach in front of the convinced.
 But, "*Feature Branching is Evil*" was always rejected.
 I do not know why.
-Obviously, you do not receive any feedback from these conferences.
+Obviously, these conferences do not give you any feedback.
+Why would they?

 I do not mind being rejected.
 I do mind not receiving any feedback because of the fallacy reason "*we have received too many proposals*".
 I get it, it takes